CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/oQxz_0Mz5pU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Using the SD Connect user interface, you can simultaneously encrypt your files with multiple encryption keys and the default services encryption key.
-Below, we will present how to generate your encryption key pair using an application called Crypt4GH and how your public encryption key (or your collabrator's public key) can then be used to encrypt files via web browser using SD Connect.
+Using the SD Connect, you can simultaneously encrypt your files ith multiple encryption keys.
+In this manner, the files can be used for several purposes: data analysis with SD Desktop, data storage or data sharing with SD Connect.

+ Below, we will illustrate how to generate your encryption key pair using an application called Crypt4GH and how your public encryption key (or your collabrator's public key) can then be used to encrypt files via a web browser using SD Connect.

-1-**Install the Crypt4GH application**:
+1-Install the Crypt4GH application:

 CSC has developed a simple application that will allow you to generate your encryption keys and decrypt files when necessary.
 Download the version specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases):